ssss-sfu/merch-store/README.md

 View the live site here: https://merch.sfussss.org/

-The application is deployed on Vercel with a database hosted on Neon.tech.
+The application is deployed on Vercel with a serverless PostgreSQL database hosted on Neon.tech, and uses Vercel Cron Jobs to delete unprocessed orders.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.